-Rafael Lancelotta is a graduate student at the University of Wyoming studying Mental Health Counseling graduating in May 2018.
+Rafael Lancelotta is a recent graduate from the University of Wyoming in Mental Health Counseling.
 He is interested in the use of psychedelics towards greater levels of resiliency, mental health, and openness.
 He is also interested in the investigation of techniques used in the counseling relationship that may deepen and enhance the benefits of psychedelic-assisted therapy integration.
 He is passionate about opening the doors to psychedelic research to all students that are interested as well as helping to raise awareness as to the responsible clinical applications of psychedelics/entheogens.
 He hopes to continue on to a PhD to help develop evidence-based practices for psychedelic-assisted therapy integration to empower individuals to make lasting positive change in their lives and in their communities.
 He currently works as a therapist at Innate Path, a clinic providing psychedelic-assisted therapy with Cannabis and Ketamine.
 He is also the administrator of 5meodmt.org, which is a forum dedicated to forming community discussions on harm reduction, integration, and safe practices around 5-MeO-DMT.

 Kathleen A Davis is a United States Army Veteran who served in the Women’s Army Corps during the Vietnam War.
 She studied psychology at the University of California in San Diego prior to working in law enforcement and security for many years in Las Vegas, Nevada.
 She then moved to Washington state where she was involved in a community music organization and worked as a professional driver.
 She is now retired and enjoys spending time with her two children, traveling with her husband and friends, and doting on her grand-dog.
 Her interests in psychedelic science were inspired by her son, Dr. Alan K Davis, and his research into the epidemiology and clinical applications of psychedelic substance administration.
 She is also the registered agent of Source Research Foundation.